How to Have Meaningful Parent Participation in the IEP Process (IDEA Parent Participation)

 The best way to have your concerns taken seriously is to learn and use a Parent Concerns Letter and pair it with the PWN.

 Again….YES!
 This is a learning curve.
-But, it’s essential that you learn it so as not to be taken advantage of.
+But it’s essential that you learn it so as not to be taken advantage of.

 Parent IEP Participation

 As a parent, you bring critical information to the table.
-Parents know their child better than anyone.
+Parents know their children better than anyone.
 The IEP team wants to know how your child functions at home and what you have found works.
 You have been with your child for the longest amount of time, so you are bound to know tips and tricks that teachers can implement.

-Parent participation is vital because you are able to share strengths and areas of need that the team may have never seen before.
+Parent participation is vital because you are able to share student strengths and areas of need that the team may have never seen before.
 Tell teachers and special education staff about their interests and hobbies, they may be able to motivate your child using this knowledge.

-The members of the IEP team are there to track your child’s progress, celebrate your child’s strengths, and learn about your child’s individual needs.
+The IEP team members are there to track your child’s progress, celebrate your child’s strengths, and learn about your child’s individual needs.
 They are a group of qualified professionals whose goal is to create the appropriate educational program for your child.
-I honestly do hear many success stories…I know there are lots of horror stories about IEPs.
-But there are good stories too.

-It is a team effort but you are part of that team and get to make the final decision.
+It is a team effort, but you are part of that team and get to make the final decision.
 Be their voice when they can’t advocate for themselves and be an active member of the team so your child can flourish!

 In addition to the hyperlinks in the article above, please also read: